yongjhih/smaug/source/includes/_errors.md

 402 | Payment Required -- Your subscription has lapsed
-403 | Forbidden -- The resource requested is not available with your permissions 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- We currently support GET, PUT, POST, PATCH and DELETE 406 | Not Acceptable -- Your request is in a format that isn't json 422 | Unprocessable Entity -- Your request has invalid data in it 429 | Too Many Requests -- You are allowed 300 requests per 300 seconds.
+403 | Forbidden -- The resource requested is not available with your permissions 404 | Not Found -- The specified resource could not be found 422 | Unprocessable Entity -- Your request is invalid 429 | Too Many Requests -- You are allowed [300 requests per 300 seconds](#rate-limiting "Rate Limiting").
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable (Time out) -- The server is overloaded or down for maintenance.